NRW-GEUBT/geuebt-chewie/config/README.md

 In the main cluster file, only provide the names trucncated to the cluster number (LIS-125), and the full name in the subcluster file (LIS-125.32).

+Both the main cluster and subcluster naming files should contain only a single representative sample per (sub)cluster.

 ### External profiles

 | Field name             | Value                               |